sometimesstudy/two-stage-robust-optimization/README.md

 "Zeng B, Zhao L. Solving two-stage robust optimization problems using a column-and-constraint generation method[J].
 Operations Research Letters, 2013, 41(5): 457-461."

-for more details
+for more details.

-All the constrains were transformed into Matrix formulations
+All the constrains were transformed into Matrix formulations.